 Jan.
 2009 - Jan.
 2015

-In this project, which was again carried out under constructive supervision of Professor Ana Maria da Silva, a method to fix movable beds in river-related laboratory research or physical model studies was proposed.
+In this project, which was carried out under constructive supervision of Professor Ana Maria da Silva, a method to fix movable beds in river-related laboratory research or physical model studies was proposed.
 The method avoids using harsh chemicals and ensures that the granular roughness of the original movable bed is maintained.

 This methods uses sand-cement mixture for stabilizing the movable boundary, and is reported in the following articles: